IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 <!--more-->

 <h1> Welcome to the fifth day of our hands-on course!</h1>
 Today, you will head into generative Large Language Models (LLMs) and how to fine-tune them.
-With Retreival Augmented Generation (RAG) you create a specialized assistant that serves as a companion for robot programming.
+With Retrieval Augmented Generation (RAG) you create a specialized assistant that serves as a companion for robot programming.
 The software used is completely open-source and can be installed on your personal machines.
-For this course we offer the webservice <a href="https://ragflow.io/">RAGflow</a>, utilizing models from OLLaMA to digest and extend its knowledge.
+For this course we offer the web service <a href="https://ragflow.io/">RAGflow</a>, utilizing models from OLLaMA to digest and extend its knowledge.

-**Goal**: By the end of this session, you will know how to fine-tune an existing LLM with a knowledgebase in the fashion of RAG, and define the assistants behavior through (initial) prompt-engineering.
+**Goal**: By the end of this session, you will know how to fine-tune an existing LLM with a knowledge base in the fashion of RAG, and define the assistants behavior through (initial) prompt-engineering.

 ## Prerequisites
 - Participation in any of the previous hands-on lectures